Contact Tony Palmer Tumacácori National Historical Park Biological Science Technician [email protected] 520-377-5096

 Notice of Appeal and Request for Hearing

 Before the Water Quality Appeals Board Department of Administration in and for the State of Arizona the Appellants (Listed below) filed a Notice of Appeal and Request for Hearing on the Proposed Significant Amendment to Arizona Minerals Inc. Aquifer Protection Permit Inventory.
-Respondent: Arizona Department of Environmental Quality (ADEQ) Appellants Patagonia Area Resource Alliance Defenders… Continue reading Notice of Appeal and Request for Hearing
+Respondent: Arizona Department of Environmental Quality (ADEQ) Appellants Patagonia Area Resource Alliance Defenders of Wildlife Arizona Mining Reform …

 Community Clean-Up January 27th